 This will very much depend on the further development of the conflict.
 If the situation on the battlefield worsens, more people might want to leave the country.
 Ukraine wants people to stay or to return.
 But the longer people have stayed abroad, and the more they are integrated, the less likely it becomes that they will return.
 At ICMPD we support the Ukrainian government with centres in which Ukrainians abroad can find bureaucratic services that embassies alone could not handle.
 A very important question is what will happen when the temporary protection status for Ukrainians in the EU formally comes to an end in 2025.
-Follow-up solutions will be needed, and the incoming EU Commission will only have a very short period to broker a new solution among the Member States and to obtain the approval of the European Parliament for such an agreement.
-As an organisation, ICMPD has seen several years of growth.
-Did this trend continue in 2023?
-Our budget for 2024 will grow by 20% to around €100 million.
-We are also continuing to recruit new
+Follow-up solutions will be needed, and the incoming EU Commission will only have a very short period to broker a new solution among the Member States and to obtain the approval of the European Parliament for such an agreement. colleagues.
+More important than sheer numbers is that we as an organisation can react to the ever-changing tasks and questions we receive from our donors.
+One area where our expertise is needed is the Western Balkans, for example.
+These countries are on their way to entering the European Union and this also requires solid legislation on migration topics.
+ICMPD can be supportive in setting this up.
 How has the organisation changed over the last few years?
 It has grown fast, and this change also requires a change of management.
 We are currently running 100 projects at the same time and must ensure that all of them run smoothly.
 This has been a difficult but enjoyable task.
+As an organisation, ICMPD has seen several years of growth.
+Did this trend continue in 2023?